 Since time value of money is a matter of interest rates within the financial system, its relation to the real economy is often neglected.
 However, it’s real purchasing power that should matter most to retail banking clients.

-Moreover, the financial view of time value is not without contradictions in itself.
-Arbitrage free pricing rules enforce a depreciation of future money balances when interest rates are rising.
-But rising interest rates limit the speed of money creation and thus counter inflation.
-Consequently, adjustments between real and financial economy can temporarily diverge from long term trends.
+Summing up, the financial view of time value neglects inflation and is disconnected from the real economy.
+Arbitrage free pricing rules enforce a depreciation of future money balances at times of rising interest rates.
+But rising interest rates limit the speed of money creation and thus counter inflation, giving future money balances a higher value.

 References